-26 The University of Maryland, College Park.

-27 D. University Libraries

-- 28 The University of Maryland Libraries, College Park, is identified as the "University Libraries," - and is the unit charged with ensuring that the Scholarly Articles addressed in this policy are - 30 collected, organized, provided, and preserved.
-The University Libraries administers and manages - 31 the University's digital repository, which enables discoverability of and equitable access to the - 32 Scholarly Articles.
+- 28 The Author Accepted Manuscript (AAM) is the version of a Scholarly Article that has undergone - 29 peer review and has been accepted for publication by the publisher. - 30 D. University - 31 The University of Maryland, College Park. - 32 E. University Libraries - 33 The University of Maryland Libraries, College Park, is identified as the "University Libraries," - and is the unit charged with ensuring that the Scholarly Articles addressed in this policy are - 35 collected, organized, provided, and preserved.
+The University Libraries administers and manages

+- 36 the University's digital repository, which enables discoverability of and equitable access to the - 37 Scholarly Articles.

-33 E. Equitable Access
+38 F. Equitable Access